山中無樹

 IS THERE A PIN ON THE MOUNTAIN

-This was my last work of moving image before the global pandemic began.
+I initiated the film before the global pandemic began.
 From this perspective, it was created under the mindset of an impending, yet unrecognised crisis (a dual crisis of sorts), a mindset that underwent significant changes during the COVID epoch.

 His mother left before the outbreak, and our relationship rapidly deteriorated shortly thereafter, with the question becoming when, not if, to escape.
 Somewhat ironically, the film was originally planned to be a charming family video – where together we could one day look back and reminisce; it instead became the final straw.
 After a year of reflection on how I was to adapt, I decided to mask the faces and modify the voices of him and his mother.
 Essentially, this is my farewell to the life I once shared with him: from now on, I view this past – this slice of time – solely as an artist, and I create with the residuals.

 Thus, this film was reborn, with the characters’ faces opaque: the distinctly human facial architecture no longer a part of their form.
 It is adrift; pixelated out of shape.
 But this doesn’t prevent us from realising we are witnessing a Chinese woman visiting her son studying in Paris.
 Stripped of any concrete identity, they become archetypes.
+Behind these masks, we all become participants in the violence — whether as the perpetrator or the victim.